calasius/calasius.github.io/_posts/2019-3-11-timeseries-anomaly-detection.md

 In my particular problem the tiemeseries has two seasonings daily and weekly and timeseries buckets are 10 minutes long, then $$N$$ has to be the amount of buckets of 10 minutes in one week.

-One interesting thing is that if applying box-cox transformation it makes the learnign proccess faster.
+One interesting thing is that if applying box-cox transformation it makes the learning faster.

 The box-cox transformation is given by the following equation: